mikesturm/minimal-legacy-site-/_posts/2016-10-4-salesforce-for-humanities.md

 ---
 layout: post
-Title: We Need a Sales Force for the Humanities
+title: We Need a Sales Force for the Humanities
 Subtitle: Fewer students are buying in to the humanities and liberal arts.
 Here's a new strategy to sell them effectively.
 img: books.png
 permalink: salesforce-for-humanities